 Section 413 of the Act requires each carrier "to designate in writing an agent in the District of Columbia" upon whom all notices, process, orders, and decisions made by the Commission may be served on behalf of that carrier in any proceeding pending before the Commission.
+25

 Lines 209-218 -- The second part of Block 2 contains information on the filer's agents for service of process, including the agent located in the District of Columbia ("D.C.
 Agent").
-All carriers must enter the name, business address, telephone or voicemail number, facsimile number, and, if available, Internet e-mail address for their designated D.C.
+All carriers and interconnected VoIP providers must enter the name, business address, telephone or voicemail number, facsimile number, and, if available, Internet e-mail address for their designated D.C.
 Agent.
-Note that service of any notice, process, orders, decisions, and requirements of the Commission may be made upon the reporting carrier by leaving a copy thereof with this designated agent during normal business hours at the agent's office or other usual place of residence.
+Note that service of any notice, process, orders, decisions, and requirements of the Commission may be made upon the reporting entity by leaving a copy thereof with this designated agent during normal business hours at the agent's office or other usual place of residence.
 In addition to providing the required information on the carrier's D.C.
-Agent, the carrier may elect to provide a local or alternate agent for service of process located outside the District of Columbia.
-Reporting entities other than carriers need only report one agent for service of process, whether located inside the District of Columbia or otherwise.
+Agent, the reporting entity may elect to provide a local or alternate agent for service of process located outside the District of Columbia.
+Reporting entities other than carriers and interconnected VoIP providers need only report one agent for service of process, whether located inside the District of Columbia or otherwise.

-&lt;sup>24 47 U.S.C. § 413.
-See also 47 C.F.R. § 1.47(h) (stating that every common carrier subject to the Act "shall designate an agent in the District of Columbia" for service of process).
+25 47 U.S.C. § 413.
+See also 47 C.F.R. § 1.47(h) (stating that every common carrier and interconnected VoIP provider subject to the Act "shall designate an agent in the District of Columbia" for service of process).

-Carriers must designate a single agent for service of process in the District of Columbia for all Commission business.
-Although FCC Form 499-A permits carriers to designate a preferred alternate or local agents for service of process, each designated agent for a particular carrier must accept service for all purposes relating to Commission business.
-A carrier may not limit a designated agent's ability to accept service on behalf of the carrier by subject matter, by jurisdiction, by affiliate or by any other grounds.
+Carriers and interconnected VoIP providers must designate a single agent for service of process in the District of Columbia for all Commission business.
+Although FCC Form 499-A permits carriers and interconnected VoIP providers to designate a preferred alternate or local agents for service of process, each designated agent for a particular carrier or interconnected VoIP provider must accept service for all purposes relating to Commission business.
+A carrier or interconnected VoIP provider may not limit a designated agent's ability to accept service on behalf of the carrier or interconnected VoIP provider by subject matter, by jurisdiction, by affiliate or by any other grounds.
 The Commission may assume that the local or alternate agent is the filer's preferred destination for all service of process.

-Note: New carriers must identify an agent for service of process within 30 days of providing service and all carriers must notify the FCC within one week if the contact information changes for their D.C.
+Note: New carriers or interconnected VoIP providers must identify an agent for service of process within 30 days of providing service and all carriers or interconnected VoIP provider must notify the FCC within one week if the contact information changes for their D.C.
 Agent.
 See Section II-C, above, for filing directions.